Derek Hough Pranks Mom Marianne & Pushes Her Into A Pool In Hilarious Video Clip

 The mother of Derek, Julianne, Katherine, Marabeth, and Sharee wore a lovely brown-and-tan patterned long summer dress.
 It featured elbow-length sleeves and a tiered bottom.
 Her blond hair was tied behind her head.
 She wore large earrings in a circle shape that dangled from her earlobes.

-Derek wore a tan fitted T-shirt.
-He wore brown shorts and a coordinating baseball cap that covered his blond hair.
+Derek sported a tan fitted T-shirt.
+He also had on brown shorts and a coordinating baseball cap that covered his blond hair.

 Mother and son stood together in front of the pool.
 A stunning vista was seen behind the twosome.
 The backyard area featured lush greenery, a thick lawn, and what appeared to be blue skies, puffy clouds, and a mountain range in the distance.